rajveermalviya/unifrost/README.md

 When client connects to the server it will send two system messages upfront,

-1. Configuration: it contains the client-id and client-timeout set by the streamer config
+1. Configuration: it contains the client-id and client-ttl set by the streamer config
 2. Subscriptions associated with the specified client id.
 These messages have topic prefixed with '/system'.